stackforge/pecan/docs/source/routing.rst

 ------------

-The ``_default`` controller is called when no other controller methods match the URL vis standard object-dispatch.
+The ``_default`` controller is called when no other controller methods match the URL via standard object-dispatch.

 Example